daknob/eldim/README.md

 request, or even more, depending on the configuration.

-During service startup, all information logged is related to actions and the configuration file, and is in plain text.
-After the service is started, all logs start with a UUID.
-This is called the Request ID.
-During the arrival of every request, eldim generates a unique identifier for this request.
-This identifier is included in every future log file entry that is related to this request.
+During service startup, all information logged is related to actions and the configuration file.
+After the service is started, all logs include a Request ID.
+During the arrival of every request, eldim generates a unique random identifier for this request.
+This identifier is included in every future log entry that is related to this request.

-By default eldim logs to `stdout` and `stderr`, so if you are using the provided `systemd` unit file, all its logs will be available in `syslog`.
+By default eldim logs to `stderr`, so if you are using the provided `systemd` unit file, all its logs will be available in `syslog`.